chburkhardt/SIQRD_spatial/README.md

 ### Code
 is structured in a spatial, a local and a particle swarm optimization (PSO) part

+NOTE:
+vtkwrite.m is based on Chaoyuan Yeh, 2016  %  Version 2.3 and modified
+ode23d_fixed.m is based on the corresponding ode23d.m file from the OdePkg package of GNU Octave and modified

 #### Local
 * SIR_Run.m is the mainfile
 * siredMod.m is the file where the ODE is defined and further files needed for the parameter fitting